 Long-term Care Quality

-This facility also was dominant in the category of long-term care, where we gave it a grade of A-.
-Only a select group of facilities performed better in this area.
-When facilities receive a grade in this range in this category it typically means it has plenty of staff and is a quality place to reside on a permanent basis.
-After considering the volume of care provided by nurses and other staff, we then analyzed the facility's vaccination data.
-This nursing home vaccinated 100 percent of its patients for pneumonia.
-Vaccines are vital to keeping residents out of the hospital.
-Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.
+We also found that this facility excelled in our long-term care rating.
+We awarded them an impressive grade of A+ in this category.
+Facilities that do well in long-term care typically are well-staffed and offer extensive hands on care to residents.
+After looking at the amount of care provided by aids and other staff, we then analyzed the facility's vaccination statistics.
+This facility vaccinated 99.7807 percent of its patients against pneumonia, which is far higher than the vast majority of nursing homes.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+Indeed, it had only 0.03 hospitalizations per one thousand long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Diversicare of Oxford?